- Cleaner lines this year

-We rate the latest A4 at 9 out of 10, punting points its way for a five-star report from the NHTSA, a Top Safety Pick award from the IIHS, and standard automatic emergency braking.
+We rate the latest A4 at 8 out of 10, punting points its way for a five-star report from the NHTSA, a great report card from the IIHS, and standard automatic emergency braking.

 The NHTSA rated the A4 at five stars overall, albeit with four stars for frontal collision.
 The A4 earned “Good” scores on all six tests from the IIHS.
-Last year’s headlights rated “Acceptable” and “Marginal,” but new designs this year should improve its scores.
+Last year’s headlights rated “Acceptable” and “Marginal,” but new designs this year haven't been rated.

 Every A4 comes with automatic emergency braking, while the options list includes a surround-view camera system, active lane control, adaptive cruise control, and rear-seat side-impact airbags.

 Luxury cars are rarely a genuine value, but the 2020 Audi A4 is an exception.